 Correction factor = (0.595 x Cell Temp ºC – 12.5) / 1000

 This is valid for 0-130ºF or -17.8- 54.4ºC

 The following shows the approximate state of charge at various specific gravities at 77ºF / 25ºC.

 Hydrometers are at best accurate to +/-0.005 points.
-Voltage can be used to estimate state of charge, however caution must be taken when interpreting voltage readings.
+Voltage can be used to estimate the state of charge, however, caution must be taken when interpreting voltage readings.